Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 2.0.0.beta.5
+# Announcing C-Blosc2 2.0.0.rc.1
 A simple, compressed, fast and persistent data store library for C.

 ## What is new?

-This is the fifth beta version, adding pre-filtering functionality and masked decompression.
-Prefiltering allows to callback arbitrary functions previous to any filter.
-This can be useful for performing (parallel) computations on chunks.

-Also, with masked decompression, it is possible to do partial chunk decompressions.
-By calling the `blosc2_set_maskout()` prior to `blosc2_decompress_ctx()` has the effect to select the set of blocks to decompress in a chunk.
-This will be useful for more efficient slicing operation in Caterva.

-Last, but not least, C-Blosc2 gained support for ALTIVEC optimzations on Power architecture.
-These include support for both shuffle and bitshuffle filters.
-For details, see  https://github.com/Blosc/c-blosc2/pull/98.
-Thanks to Jerome Kieffer and ESRF for making this happen.
+On behalf of the Blosc team, we are happy to announce the first C-Blosc2 release (Release Candidate 1) that is meant to be reviewed by users.
+As of now we are declaring both the API and the format frozen, and we are seeking for feedback from the community so as to better check the library and declare it apt for its use in production.

+There are a *lot* of new features to mentioned here.
+Just have a look at [our RC1 blog](https://www.blosc.org/posts/blosc2-ready-general-review/) where we list the main improvements, with some historical overview too.

 In principle, C-Blosc2 should be backward compatible with C-Blosc, so you can start using it right away and slowly begin to use its new functionality, like the new filters, prefilters, super-chunks and frames.
-See docs in: https://blosc-doc.readthedocs.io
+See docs in: https://blosc2.readthedocs.io

-**IMPORTANT**: Please note that, even if the API has been declared frozen, that does *not* mean that Blosc2 is ready for production yet: internal structures can change, formats can change and most importantly, bugs can be normal at this stage.
+**IMPORTANT**: Please note that, even if the API and format have been declared frozen, that does *not* mean that Blosc2 is ready for production yet: bad bugs can still exist at this stage.
 So *do not assume* that your blosc2 data can be read with future versions.
+This is just a call for general review of the library.

 For more info, please see the release notes in: